 Vacation is accrued beginning on the employee's effective date of employment; but for a new employee, it is not available for use until the beginning of the reporting period following satisfactory completion of the probationary period.
-Only vacation hours that are accrued and reported in Kronos on pay dates may be used.
+Only vacation hours that are accrued and reported on the paycheck stub may be used.

-All vacation accrued in a work year must be used before the end of the following work year except balances of less than 1 hour will be carried forward to the next work year.
+The vacation year will start on the beginning date of the pay period for which the first check will be issued in July (date adjusted annually to coincide with the biweekly pay period) and end on the last date of the last pay period paid in June of the following year.
+All vacation accrued in a vacation year must be used before the end of the following vacation year except balances of less than 1 hour will be carried forward to the next vacation year.